 In their recently filed complaint, the states argue that the cap on SALT deductions violates "the Tenth Amendment and foundational principles of federalism."
 They argue not only that the 2017 cap is unconstitutional, but that the federal government has a general obligation to exempt "all or a significant portion of state and local taxes" from the federal income tax.
 The problem with this argument is simple: nothing in the text or original meaning of the Constitution supports it.
-To the contrary, the Sixteenth Amendment gives Congress a general power to power "to lay and collect taxes on incomes, from whatever source derived."
+To the contrary, the Sixteenth Amendment gives Congress a general power "to lay and collect taxes on incomes, from whatever source derived."
 There is no mandated exemption for income used to pay state or local taxes.
 There is also no support for the states' position in Supreme Court precedent, or in the American constitutional tradition more generally.

 The states point to various statements by framers and ratifiers of the Sixteenth Amendment indicating that the Amendment was not intended to impinge on the rights and powers of state governments.
 But none of these statements indicate that the federal government was required to create an exemption for state and local tax payments.
 The absence of such an exemption in no way diminishes states' powers to raise their income taxes as high as they want, although it might, of course, increase political resistance to high state tax rates.